 Forms for Water Quality Review and Construction

 Listed below are the forms required to help you complete the Water Quality review and construction process.
-Please note that for all projects seeking a coverage, your submittal to the Town needs to contain the information and technical information necessary to meet the requirements of the 2012 State Construction General Permit and any other Federal or State requirements.
+Your project will be reviewed as a part of the Town's DRT Process.
+Please note that for all projects seeking a coverage, your submittal to the Town needs to contain the information and technical information necessary to meet the requirements of the 2021 State Construction General Permit, SCDHEC CZC, and any other Federal or State requirements.
 The resources provided below may not be ALL of the program requirements that your project may need to address.

 SCDHEC Notice Of Intent (NOI)

 Notice of Intent forms need to be submitted to SCDHEC and the Town of Mount Pleasant when an applicant intends to perform land disturbance.
 A State NPDES permit is required for land disturbance greater than 1 acre, projects within a 1/2 mile of a coastal receiving water, less than 1 acre if part of a Larger Common Plan of Development (LCP) and some redevelopment projects.
 SCDHEC Construction Permitting website and forms